Curriculum developer Morven Inglis, BA, Dip. Teaching, Dip. Ed, M.Ed.

 This gives an illusion of treatment.
-It is like rearranging the deck furniture once you’re on the Titanic.
 A planned, integrated strategy with coordinated services is necessary to produce better health and education outcomes.
 Strong, consistent connections and united themes do make a difference.

 To be able to cope, students need to develop meaningful relationships in their school community.
 Social-emotional factors affect learning so school should be a protective force in students’ lives.
 The school culture, classroom climate and peer relationships are critical to the whole.

 Beginnings of a Comprehensive School Health Model

 In 1979 I attended a workshop that introduced a Wellness Wheel Model that could be incorporated into health education.
 Finally there was something that made sense and could be adopted by a school community.

 Over a number of years, I built curriculum around the Wheel centerpiece, in-serviced staff at my school and staff in the neighbouring elementary schools, gave workshops at the district and provincial level and to community partners.
 I believed that a whole school approach to health would make a difference.
 This was a challenge.
 A paradigm shift takes a long time to implement.

 Colleagues requested materials so I began to develop the “Wellness: A Question of Balance” curriculum package.
 I have spent 30 years designing, testing and revising the curriculum.
 The result was a comprehensive school health approach supported by solid curriculum.